 - Fixed (example 3% on all revenue)

 - Variable such as a rate table with accelerators or possible de-accelerators (3% on first 10 units, 5 % on 11-20, 10% for 21+)

 - Multi-dimension look-up table (example - achievement to goal & profit margin)

 - Relative commission rate sometimes referred to as an individual commission rate.
 Example ((targeted commission amount / quota or goal) / 100)).
 Target commission amount of $35,000 / $1,500,000 = 2% commission rate.

-When measuring success of sales commission strategies, effective and efficient operational administration of the plan is tantamount to the plan design itself.
+When measuring the success of sales commission strategies, effective and efficient operational administration of the plan is tantamount to the plan design itself.
 One cannot succeed without the other.
-The ability to gather the necessary high quality data from source systems, apply crediting, accurately calculate the results, provide reporting and ongoing monitoring of the plan against internal metrics and external peers are all critical aspects to the successful fruition of the strategy.
+The ability to gather the necessary high-quality data from source systems, apply crediting, accurately calculate the results, provide reporting and ongoing monitoring of the plan against internal metrics and external peers are all critical aspects to the successful fruition of the strategy.

-A well designed strategy help companies with sales performance, recruitment, engagement, and retention.
+A well-designed strategy help companies with sales performance, recruitment, engagement, and retention.
 If your company needs help in defining a comprehensive sales commission strategy or in refining a piece of your overall strategy, Xactly’s Strategic Services can help.